Kyle-Conley/SDLC/README.md

 # SDLC

-1 - How do I interpret user needs and implement them into a program?
-How does creating “user stories” help with this?
-    An important aspect of an agile based project is the implementation of user feedback.
-Working    with the Product Owner to create user stories based on the needs of the user and the software    creates a functional product based on the most prioritized subjects.

-2 - How do I approach developing programs?
-What agile processes do I hope to incorporate into my future development work?
- 	 An analysis of the developing project is first done to understand the requirements of the       program.
-If agile methodologies are determined to be a good fit, which in many circumstances     at least some agile principles can be incorporated, then I would plan to use Scrum practices     such as Sprint Planning to determine the product backlog, Daily Scrum’s to establish a           culture of independence and accountability, Spring Review’s to deliver finished Sprint           results, and Sprint Retrospective’s for team growth.
-3 - What does it mean to be a good team member in software development?
-  Being a good team member in software development is associated with a good work ethic, a desire to learn, accountability, self-organization, willingness to help others, and leadership.
-Agile methodologies flow easier when all team members work together for an overall purpose.
+Understanding and translating user needs into a functional program is at the core of my approach.
+By collaborating with the Product Owner, I contribute to the creation of user stories, a pivotal aspect of agile-based projects.
+These stories serve as a bridge between user requirements and software functionality, ensuring that the end product is not only aligned with user needs but also prioritized effectively.

+To initiate a project, I begin by delving into a thorough understanding of its core requirements.
+When it comes to choosing the most effective strategy, I gravitate towards agile methods, particularly favoring Scrum.
+Starting with Sprint Planning, mapping out the game plan for the product backlog.
+Daily Scrums to keep team members connected, favoring a culture of independence and accountability.
+Sprint Reviews serve as the formal presentation of our refined outcomes, while Sprint Retrospectives play a pivotal role in fostering team growth.
+This strategic combination enhances the dynamism and adaptability of our development process.

+I believe being a good team player in software development means having a solid work ethic, a hunger for learning, and being accountable.
+It's about organizing yourself, helping out your teammates, and stepping up when needed.
+I get that agile methods work best when everyone's on the same page and working toward a common goal.
+I'm all in for making that happen.